What We Do

-Project VFC works closely with Venice Family Clinic (VFC), a community health clinic that serves low-income patients throughout Los Angeles County.
+Project Venice works closely with Venice Family Clinic (VFC), a community health clinic that serves low-income patients throughout Los Angeles County.
 Along with quality primary healthcare, VFC offers various resources to the community such as low-cost dental care, English classes, and fitness classes.
-Our project supports the diverse needs of the clinic through two committees: the Healthy Kids Committee and the Community Project Committee.
-The former designs health-themed children's books to be distributed to VFC patients, while the latter organizes fundraisers and unique, annual projects.
-In addition to the work done by our committees, our project also connects passionate UCLA students with volunteer roles at the clinic.
+Our project supports the diverse needs of the clinic through two committees and connects passionate UCLA students with volunteer roles at the clinic.

-Spanish Translators assist volunteer physicians and specialists with patient communication in order to provide quality care for non-english speaking patients.
-These volunteers will have direct patient contact and are integral for quality care.
+We assist volunteer physicians and specialists with patient communication in order to provide quality care for non-english speaking patients.
+We have direct patient contact and are integral for quality care.
 Fluency in Spanish is required.

 Joining MESH my second year here at UCLA was probably one of the best decisions I've ever made.
 From our impact on community health to the friends I've made, there's not a single moment in MESH that I wouldn't relive again.
 Going out to get Korean BBQ, boba runs, and hiking in San Diego are just a few of the amazing memories I shared with my fellow members in MESH.
 Aside from MESH, I love going out for hot pot and long road trips.

 Project Venice Co-Director | Pre-Human Biology and Society Major and Biomedical Research Minor 2023